Marasuchus: Vertebrae

 Almost the entirety of the spinal column is present in Marasuchus, barring the tip of the tail.
 Most of Marasuchus' diagnostic features (i.e. unique or unusual traits which characterize it specifically) occur in its vertebrae.
 Most of the neck vertebrae were elongated and had offset front and rear ends, creating a long and curved neck like that of other avemetatarsalians (bird-lineage archosaurs).
 Also like avemetatarsalians, the upward projecting neural spine of the axis vertebra was expanded and trapezoidal rather than peak-like.
 More uniquely, the neural spines of vertebrae closer to the base of the neck leaned forwards.
 Vertebrae near the hip were also characteristic to Marasuchus, since their neural spines were also trapezoidal and expanded to such an extent that they contacted those of adjacent vertebrae.
 Two vertebrae attach to the hip, less than in most dinosaurs which typically acquire three or more in the sacrum.
 The tail was characteristically elongated, with vertebrae drastically increasing in length towards the tip.
 The chevrons (spine-like bones projecting under the tail vertebrae) were also elongated in tail vertebrae near the hip, making the tail unusually deep at its base as well.

 Forelimbs

 The scapulocoracoid (shoulder blade) was quite large and broad unlike most other avemetatarsalians.
 On the other hand, the glenoid (shoulder socket) was directed somewhat backwards (rather than sideways), as is the case with other dinosauriforms.
 The forelimb bones (consisting of a humerus, ulna, and radius) were very slender and shorter than the leg bones, and the forelimb as a whole was about half the size of the hindlimb.
-No portion of the hand was preserved.
+No portion of the hand is preserved.